 The pictures are true: perched in a valley between two mountains, Machu Picchu’s setting alone is impressive – from a height of 2,430 metres above sea level, you can see the surrounding peaks, many of which are covered in cloud forest, and further off, the iced caps of the Salkantay mountain.

 Even so, there are problems.
-Because the town has experienced such significant growth in such a short period of time, prices can be high and quality low but there are still a few finds for those looking for a spot of luxury for their stay.
+Because the town has experienced such significant growth in such a short period of time, prices can be high and quality low but I think it’s your best option if you don’t want to hike.

 The Temple of the Sun